For the first part of our hiking tour across Lamma Island please read here.

 Ferry Ride back to Hong Kong

 The ferry came shortly after and there were plenty of people disembarking, returning home from a day of work in down town Hong Kong.
 I have to say the island feels like being in a different world and yet it is so close to this vast city.
 People living here, surely must have a better way of life than being cramped into one of these huge tower blocks on the main island.
 We enjoyed our ride back on the ferry.
 The sun was just setting behind the skyline of Sheung Wan and Central, which made the window fronts of the buildings glow like gold.
-The perfect ending to a beautiful day in the city state.
+The perfect ending to our hike across the family trail on Lamma Island.
+Discover Kowloon with us in our following posts.